kailash-manasarovar/statement/docs/timeline/2024/june.md

 - I'm stalked online constantly by hackers while I'm in the UK, and a conversation continues with them on DMs with fake accounts during this time.
 Copies available on request.
 - I tell my new friends about the gypsy trumpeter I'm in love with.
 - None of them are particularly impressed and I'm not surprised at that.
+- Some of them seem to be trying to talk me out of it.
+Some seem to have background knowledge of what's been going on for me.
 - I'm aware that everything I do online is seen by hackers.
 Everything.
 - Electioneering is a social business and I drink alcohol most days.
 - However, I feel no ill effects like I do when I am at home in Dénia.
 It's weird.